-Name of Class: County: Lead Teacher: selection to the program is a privilege th reatest possible benefits from this preschool experience.
-As space is limited, at requires parental responsibilities.
-Each parent is asked to carefully consider the in the program.
-Your signature will acknowledge that you understand and agree Complete a minimum of 12 hours Have my child at school by rences (one per semester) n requested to discuss my child's progress of parent involvementa.m. (children are not admitted into the building beforea.m.) (children must be picked up no later thanp.m.) se to my child's teacher for every absence umentation to my child's teacher by given deadlines, such as the ASQ-3 eener is entered into the Enterprise Data Base System and may provide your es/support to benefit your child/family.
-Your child's teacher will provide the ASQ-3). 's conduct and progress se teachers and other site personnel ess and follow the academic performance of my child demographic information for ADECE reports and publications (no identifiable ary and that as the parent/guardian it is my responsibility to adhere to this Parent to resolve any issues that may arise during the school year.
+- Attend an orientation session at the beginning of the school year - Attend two scheduled family conferences (one per semester) - Attend additional conferences when requested to discuss my child's progress - Complete a minimum of 12 hours of parent involvement - Have my child at school by \\\\\\ a.m. (children are not admitted into the building before \\\\\\ a.m.) - Pick up my child at \\\\\\ p.m. (children must be picked up no later than \\\\\\ p.m.) - Send a written parent/doctor excuse to my child's teacher for every absence - Submit all required forms and documentation to my child's teacher by given deadlines, such as the ASQ-3 Developmental Screener.
+(This screener is entered into the Enterprise Data Base System and may provide your family with connections to resources/support to benefit your child/family.
+Your child's teacher will provide instructions on the completion of the ASQ-3). - Assume responsibility for my child's conduct and progress - Work cooperatively with my child's teachers and other site personnel - Give the ADECE permission to assess and follow the academic performance of my child - Give permission to use my child's demographic information for ADECE reports and publications (no identifiable information will be directly associated with your child) - Give permission for my child to receive any additional assessments administered for the First Class Pre-K program

+I understand that this program is voluntary and that as the parent/guardian it is my responsibility to adhere to this Parent Contract and to work with the program to resolve any issues that may arise during the school year.